COVID-19 and pregnancy

 Should other members of my family be off work to keep me safe?

 - Your family does not need to be off work specifically because you are pregnant.
 At this time we would recommend everyone take general precautions and wherever possible work from home, practice good hand hygiene, and social distancing.
 The recommendations around different workplaces are constantly changing and you should follow the most recent information from our public health offices.

 - Your close contacts being vaccinated will also help reduce your risk.

 Can I still have my family at the labour?

-- In order to protect our patients and staff, it is now hospital policy that patients in labour can only have one support person.
-To try to reduce the number of people on the labour ward, this must be the same support person for the whole labour.
+- In order to protect our patients and staff, it is now hospital policy that patients in labour can only have two support people.
+To try to reduce the number of people on the labour ward, this must be the same support people for the whole labour.

 - We recognize that limiting support people is extremely difficult.
 This policy is island-wide and is designed to keep everyone safe